mncrftfrcnm/making-fly-play-chess/README.md

 Against a traditional algorithm, and a few others it comes at 50-50%, which is expected, while against the random it wins around 75% of the time, the rest being losses.

 ## does the connectome help?
 Well, in this configuration it doesn't, as the algorithm is practically identical to the usual algorithm.

+But it shows, that neurons carry no bias towards this learning process.

 ## credit